loda-lang/loda-programs/programs/oeis/list2.md

 * [A219054](http://oeis.org/A219054) ([L11 program](A219054.asm)): (8*n^3 + 3*n^2 + n) / 6.
 * [A219056](http://oeis.org/A219056) ([L14 program](A219056.asm)): 3*n^4.
 * [A219086](http://oeis.org/A219086) ([L14 program](A219086.asm)): a(n) = floor((n + 1/2)^4).
+* [A219167](http://oeis.org/A219167) ([L25 program](A219167.asm)): Number of n X 2 arrays of the minimum value of corresponding elements and their horizontal or vertical neighbors in a random, but sorted with lexicographically nondecreasing rows and columns, 0..2 n X 2 array.
 * [A219190](http://oeis.org/A219190) ([L07 program](A219190.asm)): Numbers of the form n*(5*n+1), where n = 0,-1,1,-2,2,-3,3,...
 * [A219191](http://oeis.org/A219191) ([L08 program](A219191.asm)): Numbers of the form k*(7*k+1), where k = 0,-1,1,-2,2,-3,3,...
 * [A219227](http://oeis.org/A219227) ([L09 program](A219227.asm)): a(n) is the sum of n addends nested as follows: floor(cbrt(floor(cbrt(...(n)...)))).